From the ground

 No air on scene until 4:21 PM.
 No dozer until 6:44 PM.

-OCFD6 volunteers self-responded — not tracked in dispatch
+OCFD6 volunteers also self-responded

 vs.